TOOLS SETUP#

 Edit the .env

-file inside the notebook directories to specify the working directory:
+file inside the notebook directories to specify your working directory:

 # Environment variables for the CCDR Climate and Disasater Risk analysis notebooks